raulcabello/rancher-oidc-provider/README.md

 - Token Endpoint

 `$(HOST)/oidc/token`
 Returns a JSON Web Token (JWT) containing user and group information retrieved from the authentication provider.
-This token can be used for Kubernetes authentication, including local and downstream clusters, using tools like kubelogin.
+This token can be used for Kubernetes authentication, including local and downstream clusters, using tools like [kubelogin](https://github.com/int128/kubelogin).

 ### Configuring Kubernetes for OIDC Authentication

 Kubernetes clusters must be configured to support OIDC authentication.
 This is achieved by enabling the appropriate flags in the kube-apiserver.
-For detailed instructions, refer to the Kubernetes documentation on OIDC authentication.
+For detailed instructions, refer to the [Kubernetes documentation on OIDC authentication](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#using-flags).

 ### Direct Cluster Communication:
 Authentication tokens can be used directly to interact with downstream clusters without relying on the Rancher proxy.
-For details, see the Rancher Manager Architecture documentation.
+For details, see the [Rancher documentation](https://ranchermanager.docs.rancher.com/reference-guides/rancher-manager-architecture/communicating-with-downstream-user-clusters).
 This eliminates the need for impersonation resources in downstream clusters.

 ### Areas for Improvement: